pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Casio-FP1000.md

     end

-WARNING:  With the suggested definition the file transfer commands will work but the target disk image will possibly loose the ability to boot.
+WARNING:  With the suggested definition the file transfer commands will work but the target disk image will possibly lose the ability to boot.

 # Links